DS4PS/cpp-526-sum-2020/schedule.md

 ## Lab-02 - Constructing Groups

-Read the following sections from the [course chapter on groups](http://ds4ps.org/dp4ss-textbook/p-050-business-logic.html) before starting the lab:
+Read the following sections from the [course chapter on groups](http://ds4ps.org/dp4ss-textbook/p-050-business-logic.html) before starting the lab.

-1 Constructing Groups
+You will need a basic understanding of constructing groups and subsets in these sections.

-- 1.1 Logical Operators
+* Logical Operators (1.1)
-- 1.2 Selector Vectors
+* Selector Vectors (1.2)
-- 1.3 Usefulness of Selector Vectors
+* Usefulness of Selector Vectors (1.3)
-2 Subsets
-- 2.1 Compound Logical Statements
+* Compound Logical Statements (2.1)
-- 2.2 The Opposite-Of Operator
+* The Opposite-Of Operator (2.2)

 The rest of the chapter is useful information to come back to, but not needed for the lab.

-Similar to last week the chapter will highlight some easy ways to make errors with your code, not to convince you that R is hard, but rather to ensure you are paying attention to some subtle features of computer languages that can impact your data.
+*Similar to last week, the chapter highlights some easy ways to make errors with your code.
+We don't want to convince you that R is hard, but rather to ensure that you are paying attention to some subtle features of machine language that can impact your data.*

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-sum-2020/labs/lab-02-instructions-v2.html')">LAB-02 Instructions</a>